Ordinal definability in $L[\mathbb{E}]$: Introduction

 \section{Introduction}

 Let $M$ be a mouse.
-We write $\es^M$ for the extender sequence of $M$, not including the active extender $F^M$ of $M$.\footnote{See \S\ref{subsec:terminology} for (a reference to) more terminology.} It was shown in \cite{V=HODX} that if $M$ has no largest cardinal (in fact more generally than this) then $\es^M$ is definable over the universe $\univ{M}$ of $M$ from the parameter $M|\om_1^M$.
+We write $\es^M$ for the extender sequence of $M$, not including the active extender $F^M$ of $M$, and $\Momone^M=M|\om_1^M$ for the initial segment of $M$ of height $\om_1^M$ (incorporating $\es^M\rest\om_1^M$).\footnote{See \S\ref{subsec:terminology} for (a reference to) more terminology.} It was shown in \cite[Theorem 3.11]{V=HODX_pub} that if $M$ has no largest cardinal (in fact more generally than this) then $\es^M$ is definable over the universe $\univ{M}$ of $M$ from the parameter $M|\om_1^M$.
 We consider here the following questions: \begin{enumerate}[label=--] \item Is $\es^M$ definable over $\univ{M}$ from a real parameter? \item How much of the iteration strategy $\Sigma_{\Momone}$ for $\Momone=M|\om_1^M$ is known to $M$? \item What can be said about the structure of $\HOD^{\univ{M}}$?
-How close is $\HOD^{\univ{M}}$ to $M$? \end{enumerate} We will see that these questions are related.
+How close is $\HOD^{\univ{M}}$ to $M$? \end{enumerate} We will see that these questions are interrelated.